-Top 6 Solo 401(k) Providers
+Top 5 Solo 401(k) Providers

-|Charles Schwab||Business owners who want banking and brokerage services in addition to Solo 401(k)
+Banking and brokerage services in addition to a Solo 401(k)

-People who want to actively trade stock and other securities in their retirement account
+People who want to trade stock and other securities actively in their retirement account

-Best Overall Solo 401(k) Provider: Vanguard
+Vanguard: Best Overall Solo 401(k) Provider

 What Vanguard Offers

-- Bond Funds – Debt-focused mutual funds include a portfolio of bonds designed to provide the portfolio with interest income.
+- Bond funds: Debt-focused mutual funds include a portfolio of bonds designed to provide the portfolio with interest income.

-- Equity Funds – Equity funds aim for price appreciation by concentrating investments in small-, mid-, or large-cap stocks.
+- Equity funds: Equity funds aim for price appreciation by concentrating investments in small-, mid-, or large-cap stocks.

-- International Funds – In contrast to domestic funds, international funds focus investments in foreign assets to benefit from currency fluctuations.
+- International funds: In contrast to domestic funds, international funds focus investments in foreign assets to benefit from currency fluctuations.

-- Target Date Funds – Vanguard has some of the best target date funds in the industry, which are funds that automatically shift from stocks to safer investments like bonds as you get closer to your target retirement age.
+- Target date funds: Vanguard has some of the best target date funds in the industry, which are funds that shift automatically from stocks to safer investments like bonds as you get closer to your target retirement age.

 Vanguard Solo 401(k) Costs